SAMMISolutions/docs/doc_posts/_about/patch_notes.md

   - This helps us add even more features later on
   - DLLExtension.dll can be safely removed from SAMMI folder (SAMMI will automatically delete the file)
 - New SAMMI Panel to replace SAMMI Deck, web and app version both available (currently in beta) [Roadie]
-  - Wep app can be found at http://sammipanel.solutions and requires connection over http for non localhost clients
+  - Web app can be found at https://panel.sammi.solutions/
 - New SAMMI Panel protocol has been added, Bridge will be updated for the same, more efficient protocol as well (no action required) [Christina]
 - New application SAMMI Voice which lets you control SAMMI with voice commands [Chrizzz]
 - SAMMI Voice button trigger added [Christina]